Koveror/Sim-City/doc/README.md

 - [ALL MEMBERS]: At least 4 hours spent on 1) demonstrating the project to responsible teacher and peer groups and 2) doing review of other group members, own project and finally peer project. **The reviewing process will be finished on 20th December at latest.**

 ## Known bugs
+Unfortunately, we did not have enough time to polish our project to 100% perfection.
+Some minor bugs might hurt perfectionists’ minds, and we apologize for the inconvenience
-- Collision detection slightly buggy, cars can run past each other after turns.
+- Collision detection is not perfect; Vehicles might overlap each other after exiting from turn.
+- When vehicles turn to right, they might overlap a little, depending on whether the vehicle type is Car, Truck or Bike.
 - User input for controlling traffic light and spawn rates may be unstable.